What Have We Been Doing During The COVID-19 Pandemic?

 I keep going back to the thoughts I wrote about in November on my 40th birthday.
-I spent that entire day on such a high of being thankful, appreciative, and introspective on how I felt about my life.
+I spent that entire day on such a high of being thankful, appreciative, and introspective about how I felt about my life.
 I’m so happy now that I wrote down those thoughts as they have become a way to remind myself what I should be focusing on.

 This is similar to that post in that it is for me… for me to have as a record of my thoughts and feelings during the COVID-19 pandemic.
 At the same time, I figured I could just share it here on the chance it may resonate with you.